 Mukasey's nomination wasn't the first time the Bush administration faced controversy over what it considered appropriate interrogation techniques of terror suspects.
 In an October 2006 radio interview, Vice President Dick Cheney was asked if a "dunk in the water" was an acceptable form of prisoner interrogation.
 When he answered in the affirmative, many people took that to be an endorsement of water boarding.
 Human rights groups immediately seized on the statement as indicating support for torture, and Cheney's spokespeople released statements saying that Cheney was not endorsing water boarding when he made that remark.

-Water boarding as it is currently described involves strapping a person to an inclined board, with his feet raised and his head lowered.
-The interrogators bind the person's arms and legs so he can't move at all, and they cover his face.
-In some descriptions, the person is gagged, and some sort of cloth covers his nose and mouth; in others, his face is wrapped in cellophane.
+Water boarding as it is currently described involves strapping a person to an inclined board, with their feet raised and their head lowered.
+The interrogators bind the person's arms and legs so no movement is possible and cover the person's face.
+In some descriptions, the person is gagged, and some sort of cloth covers the nose and mouth; in others, the face is wrapped in cellophane.
 The interrogator then repeatedly pours water onto the person's face.
 Depending on the exact setup, the water may or may not actually get into the person's mouth and nose; but the physical experience of being underneath a wave of water seems to be secondary to the psychological experience.
-The person's mind believes he is drowning, and his gag reflex kicks in as if he were choking on all that water falling on his face.
+The person's mind believes they are drowning, and the gag reflex kicks in as if they were choking on all that water falling on their face.

 How Effective Is Water Boarding?